Julia Solly: Biography

 By the time of her husband's 1912 death, Solly was almost exclusively working in Cape Town where she joined the National Council of Women in 1913.
-During World War I, Solly co-founded with Reverend Ramsden Balmforth, of the Unitarian Church, the South African Peace and Arbitration Society.
+During World War I, Solly co-founded, with Unitarian minister Ramsden Balmforth, the South African Peace and Arbitration Society.
 Though they presented reasoned arguments for peace, few wanted to hear them.
 She was the first woman to join the South African Association for the Advancement of Science, writing treatises about the science of war and its negative impact on society.
 In 1916, she became vice-president of the Association for Moral and Social Hygiene and wrote pamphlets and articles about the dangers of vice.
 Around the same time she joined the International Federation for the Abolition of State Regulation of Vice, in an attempt to redirect misguided prostitutes lured by the excitement of the moment.
 The NCW women took to the streets in brigades to patrol neighbourhoods.
 Solly stood for election in 1918 as a candidate for the Salt River Municipality but was defeated.
 In the first half of the 1920s, Solly wrote The Women's Charter which was then translated into Afrikaans and sent out to all branches of the Nasionale Vroueparty (National Women's Party) by its executive.

 "In 1926 Julia Solly argued before the parliamentary select committee that women needed the vote as a 'home-protection weapon'", meaning that allowing women to vote would protect families.
 Women's suffrage in South Africa was complicated by the fear that the black majority would become empowered.
 Solly, used these fears to women's advantage stressing that if white women were given the vote, it would increase the white voters.
 Finally, on 11 April 1930, with a 40-vote majority, Prime Minister Albert Hertzog's government approved voting rights for white women on par with those of white men.
 By 1935, Solly was serving as vice-president of the National Council of Women and was awarded the King George V Silver Jubilee Medal in that year for her service.
 Solly and Balmforth abandoned their pacifist stance during World War II, believing that Hitler had to be defeated at all costs.
 Solly died in 1953 in Wynberg, Cape Town, South Africa.